aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 plus_two = x -> x+2
 ```

-Although it is not recommended to use anonymous functions unless they are really simple.
-It is generally better to write functions in the first or second way unless you need to write a small wrapper to another function and pass it to a third function.
+It is **not recommended** to use anonymous functions unless they are really simple.
+It is generally better to write functions in the first or second way unless you need to write a small wrapper around another function and pass it to a third function.

-The following example is a bit more advanced and it requires that you already know what integrals are and how to install and use an external package, you can always come back later as this is not fundamental.
+The following example is a bit more advanced and it includes topics which we have not yet studied, like integrals and how to install and use an external package.
+You can always come back later to read this example as it is not fundamental at this point of the course but you may find it useful one day.
 The take home message is **never use anonymous functions unless you know what you are doing**.
 {: .notice--info}

+## More on anonymous functions

 For example, let's consider a function `f` of three variables `x`, `y` and `z`.
-Let's suppose we want to fix two variables (`y` and `z`) and integrate it over `x`, we could do so with:
+Let's suppose we want to fix two variables (`y` and `z`) and integrate `f` over `x`, we could do it with:

 ```julia
 using Pkg